DevMountain’s 13-Week iOS Development Immersive Course

 Our Career Counselors work hard to find jobs that fit and feel right for our students.
 Students go through mock interviews and learn important tips and tricks so they are prepared for their first real interview.

 Students get lifetime access to our exclusive Meet n’ Hire events.
-At these events, students network with employers looking for
+At these events, students network with employers who are looking for

 Additional Career Resources